 Simplification of the Organisation Structure of the

-overseas subsidiaries of the Company
+subsidiaries of the Company

-The Company will continue to work on legal entity simplification
+The Company will continue to work on legal entity

 STRATEGIC INITIATIVES

-made are as follows:-
+the progress made against those are as follows:

 • Strengthen core and accelerate growth business